 PIT Red Panda Protected Forest

-A place where you can see endangered animals such as the elusive red panda roam free in their native habitat.
+➤ Endangered animals, such as the red panda, roam free in their native habitat.

-This place does exist.
-The Panchthar-Ilam-Taplejung (PIT) Red Panda Protected Forest has the densest population of red panda in Nepal and is part of the Kangchenjunga Singhalila Complex: one of the most biologically diverse places on earth.
+This is the Panchthar-Ilam-Taplejung (PIT) Red Panda Protected Forest.
+It has the densest population of red panda in Nepal and is part of the Kangchenjunga Singhalila Complex: one of the most biologically diverse places on earth.
 It is threatened by human population growth and expanding development.

-It is here that the Red Panda Network is establishing the world’s first protected area dedicated to red panda.
+It's in this place that Red Panda Network is establishing the world’s first protected area dedicated to red panda.

 This area is critical not only to the red panda but also to many other threatened species who share habitat with red pandas including clouded leopards, Himalayan black bears, and hundreds of bird species.
 However, this area is most important to red pandas because: